komodorio/validkube/README.md

 ### Open - Source Contribution

-* If you want to contribute, This repository is in build.
-Feel free to do.
+* If you want to contribute, this repository is in build, so feel at home :)

-If you like this repo, be sure to ⭐ it.
+If you like ValidKube, share with your friends and be sure to ⭐ it!

 Please read [`contributing guidelines`](/contributing.md) before submitting new Resources.